nicolasbettag/LastFM-Played-for-Wordpress/README.md

  - How much songs do you want to show

-*Please use the issue tracker here, to track your bugs.*
+*Please use the Github issue tracker!